-The period for submitting applications was opened between May 16 2018 and the following dates:
+The period for submitting applications is opened from January 25 and the following dates:

 - For the group indicated in point 1 (rental contracts obtained through mediation services for social housing or managed by non-profit organisations or public bodies): 31 October 2019.

 - For the other groups indicated in points 2 and 3 (beneficiaries of economic aid of special urgency and supplementary aid): 1 march June 2019.

 This benefit is incompatible, for the same monthly payments of the current year, with special emergency aid for the payment of rent and with other aid from other public administrations or other organisations, which has the same purpose.

 In the case that an applicant has the right to special emergency aid as well as the aid of this call, the sum of both may not exceed 3,000 euros.

 This aid is also incompatible for the same monthly payments of the same year with:

 - Reception of basic income for emancipation for young people.

 - Reception of implicit aid, regulated in Decree 75/2014, of 27 May, intended for people at risk of social exclusion and users of rented social housing that is owned or managed by the Government of Catalonia.